Cindicator Price Reaches $0.0012 on Top Exchanges (CND)

-Cindicator (CND) traded up 1.7% against the U.S. dollar during the one day period ending at 7:00 AM E.T. on April 6th.
-Cindicator has a total market capitalization of $2.46 million and $5,255.00 worth of Cindicator was traded on exchanges in the last 24 hours.
-One Cindicator coin can currently be purchased for about $0.0012 or 0.00000003 BTC on major cryptocurrency exchanges.
-During the last seven days, Cindicator has traded up 19.9% against the U.S. dollar.
+Cindicator (CND) traded up 0% against the dollar during the one day period ending at 19:00 PM Eastern on April 9th.
+Cindicator has a market capitalization of $2.42 million and approximately $2,674.00 worth of Cindicator was traded on exchanges in the last day.
+In the last week, Cindicator has traded 0.4% higher against the dollar.
+One Cindicator coin can currently be purchased for $0.0012 or 0.00000003 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.